WodenWang820118/tag-check/README.md

 [Feedback and Contribution](#feedback-and-contribution)

+// TODO: backend in the main.ts causes the application not-opened
+// backend port is correct
+// database path value is correctly written in the data.sqlite3

 # Overview

 This desktop application automates the GTM (Google Tag Manager) container review process and the production analytics deployment validation.
 It streamlines the quality assurance process by providing: